scylladb/go-set/README.md

 ## Code generation

-For code generation we use the [gVisor](https://github.com/google/gvisor) tool [go_generate](https://github.com/google/gvisor/tree/master/tools/go_generics).
+For code generation we use the [gVisor](https://github.com/google/gvisor) tool [go_generics](https://github.com/google/gvisor/tree/master/tools/go_generics).
 To install this tool you need to follow gVisor instructions for building gVisor and use the resulting go_generate binary.
 There is unfortunately no way to `go get` the tool at the time of this writing.

-Once you have `go_generate` installed properly you can regenerate the code using `go generate` in the top level directory.
+Once you have `go_generics` installed properly you can regenerate the code using `go generate` in the top level directory.

 ## Your custom types